barracudanetworks/Cuda-PHP-Code-Standards/README.md

 1. Install [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer#installation)

 2. Install your editor plugin.
- - For Sublime Text, this is `Phpcs` in Package Control.
+ - For Sublime Text, install `Phpcs` under Package Control
  - For Atom, install `linter` and `linter-phpcs`
+ - For vim, install `scrooloose/syntastic`
+ - For PhpStorm, you do not need to install anything extra

 SETUP
 -----